tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/dev-ops/vim/vim.md

 Almost every key commands can be combine with numbers

-[This article] from `Learn Vim the Smart Way` explain Vim's Text Objects

-### indentation

-`>>` shift current line to the right\
-`<<` shift current line to the left\
-If you have selected the whole line in `visual mode`, you just press `>` once

-automatically indent: `==` can also be used on selection of code\
-Auto-indent the whole file: `gg=G`

-### Vim Composability and Grammar

-Vim grammar is subset of Vim's composability feature.
+Vim grammar is subset of Vim's **composability feature**.
 Composability means having a set of general commands that can be combined (composed) to perform more complex commands.
 The true power of Vim's composability shines when it integrates with external programs.
 Vim has a filter operator (!) to use external programs.
 Learn more [here](https://github.com/iggredible/Learn-Vim/blob/master/ch04_vim_grammar.md#composability-and-grammar)

-### Search in file & substitute

-Search is a form of Command Line mode.
-Depending on how we entered Command Line mode, we can browse our Ex Command or search history with the `<Down>` and `<Up>` keys.

-The search command: `/<search phrase>` search forward | `?<search phrase>` search backward `n` to jump to the next instance | `N` jump to previous instance

-To go back to where you came from press  `CTRL-o`  (Keep Ctrl down while pressing the letter o).
-Repeat to go back further.  `CTRL-I` goes forward.
-Cái này giống `n` và `N` ở trên.

-NOTE: When the search reaches the end of the file it will continue at the start, unless the 'wrapscan' option has been reset.

-In normal mode, move the cursor to any word.
-Press `*` to search forwards for the next occurrence of that word, or press `#` to search backwards.

-MATCHING PARENTHESES search: type  `%`  to find a matching ),], or }.
-You can jump from the open parentheses to the closing one and vice versa. **NOTE**: This is very useful in debugging a program with unmatched parentheses!

-[Find and replace](https://vegastack.com/tutorials/find-and-replace-in-vim-vi/#:~:text=The%20%3Asubstitute%20(%3As)%20command,other%20mode%20to%20regular%20mode.)

-Learn Vim the Smart Way's [article](https://github.com/iggredible/Learn-Vim/blob/master/ch05_moving_in_file.md#search-navigation) covers in much more detail

-The substitute command

-`:s/thee/the` substitute 'the' for 'thee'.
-Note that this command only changes the _first occurrence_ of "thee" in the cursored line.
-Type  `:s/thee/the/g`.
-Adding the  g  flag means to substitute globally in _the line_, change all occurrences of "thee" in the line.

-To change every occurrence of a character string between two lines, type   `:#,#s/old/new/g` where #,# are the line numbers of the range of lines where the substitution is to be done.
-Type  `:%s/old/new/g`       to change every occurrence in the whole file.
-Type   `:%s/old/new/gc`    to find every occurrence in the whole file, with a prompt whether to substitute or not.

 ### Marking positions